Showing posts with label Theta Brainwaves. Show all posts

 Theta Brainwaves and Neurofeedback - The Secret to Balancing Your Brain

-Theta brain waves are mainly observed during light sleep, deep relaxation and meditation.
-Theta waves are often associated with creativity, intuition and emotional connection.
+This cerebral rhythm are mainly observed during light sleep, deep relaxation and meditation.
+This kind of neuronal oscillations are often associated with creativity, intuition and emotional connection.
 They are crucial for mental and emotional health.

-Associated with pre-sleepiness and daydreaming, this brain theta state is conducive to creativity and a connection to our intuition.
-The mind is semi-active, which is ideal for reprogramming our brain (e.g. the practice of hypnosis).
+This condition is associated with pre-sleepiness and daydreaming, and is conducive to creativity and a connection to our intuition.
+The mind is semi-active, which is ideal for reprogramming our cerebral (e.g. the practice of hypnosis).
 Presenting a frequency of 4 to 8 Hz, this state also marks a domination of the subconscious, without completely neglecting the activity of our consciousness.
 The latter still manages to extract information and put it into action in our daily lives.
-The Brain Theta State is mainly found in children up to the age of 6.
+The condition we are speaking about is mainly found in children up to the age of 6.